UniqueoneZ/ISMRNN/README.md

 - sh run_main.sh

 Note that there is a certain variance in the experimental data for the model, and the hyperparameters have not yet been finely tuned.
 We will continue to improve this work in the future.

+# Acknowledge
+We sincerely thank the following GitHub repositories for providing valuable code and test data：